KMJ-007/learning-log/Karan's notes/docs/bandi kese pataye.md

 - find happiness in small things
 - it is most important part of your world but not your entire world
 - baate karne aana chayie
+- luck is also involved in here(jab jab jo jo hona hai tab tab so so hota hai)
 ---
 pros:
 - aapka pura transformation ho jata hai